kerathy/exadata-part1/README.md

 Instagram:
 https://www.instagram.com/kerathy_xiaoyan/

 Please stop the spam calls and spam emails.
 Thanks!
+Furthermore, I have received some unknown calls in the last few months, lasting only one or two seconds, and I have no idea what is going on; please stop bothering me.

 ### I am not bound to any companies.
 Any job opportunities are welcome.